Darelbi/codegolf/README.md

 # codegolf
-custom headers for code gold competitions (shortest C/C++ program doing something)
+custom headers for codegolf competitions (shortest program doing something, I think using such header is fine since there are languages like CJam allowing for much shorter programs)